COSC381-2022Winter/githubflow-practice-pulpopus/README.md

 To run Flask App:

-- Create virtual environment & install into it dependencies from requirements.txt
+- Create virtual environment & activate it

+- Install into venv dependencies from requirements.txt

 - Setup environment variables with <source env-var.sh>